gmcduffie81-netizen/github_portfolio/README.md

 ---

-## What this is / isn't
+## What this IS and what it ISN'T

-I built a full ops setup for multi-office field work by myself — console, portal, bots, reports, claims tools, etc.
+I built a full ops setup for multi-office field work covering four states by myself - console, portal, bots, web scrappers, reports, claims tools, etc.

 **None of that live production system is sitting here.** On purpose.

 What's here is smaller on purpose too.
 Fake data.
 Short code files that show the *shape* of a flow, not the whole factory.
-If it looks basic compared to a commercial product, good — I wasn't trying to open-source the real stack or give away a company platform.
+If it looks basic compared to a commercial product, good - I wasn't trying to open-source the real stack or give away things that lived in my brain, haunted me with bugs, and became a solution that some would re-package, slap a barcode on and sell as their own.
+This solution is Middleware and end solution wrapped together in a pretty package.

 The long version of the design is in SHOWCASE.
 If you want the full tour of what actually runs day to day, that's a conversation.
 Happy to do that live.

 ---

-## Where to click
+## Where to Click

 **Everyone:** [docs/SHOWCASE.md](docs/SHOWCASE.md)

-Covers the spider-web data pulls, the end-of-day note relay (office → region → company), the daily trouble-call / R12 style pack, claims (including a $1500 vs $78 repair story), and why console and portal are different.
+Covers the spider-web data pulls, the end-of-day note relay (office -> region -> company), the daily trouble-call / R12 style pack, claims (including a $1500 vs $78 repair story), and why console and portal are different.

 **Coders only if you want:** poke around under `samples/`.
 Read in the browser.
 No install required.